pushpram/local-folder-to-github/README.md

 This file as well was created without creating a repo online on github

 ## 1. Steps local:
-- Do not worry if you have multiple commmits already(Skip Step 1)
+- Do not worry if you have multiple local commmits already(Skip Step 1)
 - Create project directory folder
 - Create files/folders/anything inside it
 - Now this folder is still not a git repo(that tracks changes)